durrantlab/gypsum_dl/README.md

    parameters if Gypsum-DL is producing compounds with undesired protonation states.
-Alternatively, you can delete specific protonation rules by modifying the `gypsum_dl/Steps/SMILES/dimorphite_dl/site_substructures.smarts` file.
+Alternatively, you can delete specific protonation rules by modifying the
+   `site_substructures.smarts` file in your local `dimorphite_dl`
+   installation directory
+   (e.g., `.../site-packages/dimorphite_dl/site_substructures.smarts`).
-3. Add to the Durrant-Lab filters if there is a specific substructure you would like to avoid (e.g., imidic acid due to amide/imidic-acid tautomerization).
+4. Add to the Durrant-Lab filters if there is a specific substructure you would like to avoid (e.g., imidic acid due to amide/imidic-acid tautomerization).
 Simplify modify the `gypsum_dl/Steps/SMILES/DurrantLabFilter.py` file.